slds-lmu/lecture_i2ml/CONTRIBUTING.md

 - We write slides for beginners: keep it simple, keep it short
 - We try to keep slides modular: slidesets should represent about 15-20 minutes of material and be moderately self-contained.
 - Don't put code on the slides, the theory is orthogonal to issues of implementation (... in theory..).
 Code is strictly for exercises/ practice sessions.
-- Compiling the slides should be done via the Makefile: just type `make` in the specific folder and it will render all slidesets in the folder, or `make <SLIDES>.pdf` to render a specific file `<SLIDES>.Rnw`.
+- Compiling the slides should be done via the Makefile: just type `make` in the specific folder and it will render all slidesets in the folder, or `make <SLIDES>.pdf` to render a specific file `<SLIDES>.tex`.
 - We try to keep a "dependency graph" between slide sets up to date so that it's easier to keep track of what material needs to be understood before what else.
 Please do add appropriate `%! includes:`-comments in your slides to keep this up-to-date, see also `attic/slide-dependencies.R` and `slides/slide-dependencies.pdf`.
 - We recommend usage of `{tinytex}` (install via `tinytex::install_tinytex()`)
 - Use `make install` in the slides folder to automagically install **all** the `R` packages you'll need for the slides, demos and exercises.
 See also `attic/install.R`

+### Figures
+- The basic assumption is that you execute the R-files from the rsrc folder
+- R-files which produce figures should be named "fig-*.R"
+- These figure producing R-files should save their respective figures to "../figure/"
+- Utility functions used by more than one R-file should be exported to a separate R-file (also located in the respective rsrc folder)
+- Heavy simulations should not be done in the figures producing R-files.
+Instead, we only load Rdata files which were produced by separate R-files (also located in the rsrc folder)

 ### Code Snippets: